What are reasons to reduce child support?

 No – it continues to accrue at the Court Ordered rate until modified by the Court.
 That is why it is critical to immediately file to reduce your child support if you lose your job.
 Do not expect the Court to retroactively change your back child support for any time period before you file your motion.
 The longer your wait the bigger the arrearage is going to be by the time you get in front of a Judge.

-I can’t afford to file a motion to reduce my child support - What should I do?
+How to file a motion to reduce child support in NC

 It only costs $20 to file a motion to reduce child support in NC.
-The paperwork is online or at the Courthouse.
+The paperwork is online or at your local Courthouse.
+Be aware some counties have local forms and instruction packets.
 Charlotte even has a self-serve center on the Third floor (limited hours).
 Don’t expect the Judge to have any sympathy for you because you could not afford to hire a lawyer.
-This office offers a $100 consultation fee to consult with a lawyer to get advice on what to do if you want to represent yourself in Court.
+This office offers a $150 consultation fee to consult with a lawyer to get advice on what to do if you want to represent yourself in Court.

-Where do I file to reduce my child support?
+Where do I file a motion to reduce child support?

 You usually file in the County where the Court Order is located unless parties have moved out of County or out of State.
 If this is the case it is usually best to consult with an attorney to determine your options.